gbrlrz017/ucr-cs100/tutorials/test-cases/README.md

 - Specification Based: Test functionality against existing specifications.
 For example, check what _Bash_ does then run that same test on your shell.
 The `info` command or `--help` flag also give useful information to help you figure out how to get your test cases working properly (try `info ls` and `ls --help` as an example).

-  - Consider your second homework assignment, where you are tasked with implementing `ls`.
-In the output in Bash when `ls -l` is run:
+  - Consider the second homework assignment, where you are tasked with implementing `ls`.
+The following is output in Bash when `ls -l` is run:

   ```
   $ ls -l